zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    know how to handle.

-   :analyzer_name: The string name of the analyzer attempting to forward the protocol
+   :param analyzer_name: The string name of the analyzer attempting to forward the protocol

-   :protocol: The identifier of the protocol being forwarded
+   :param protocol: The identifier of the protocol being forwarded

-   :first_bytes: A certain number of bytes at the start of the unknown protocol's header.
+   :param first_bytes: A certain number of bytes at the start of the unknown protocol's header.

    .. zeek:see:: UnknownProtocol::first_bytes_count